Skip to main content

 Students often get so tangled up in the logistics of the college applications process that they don’t have the peace of mind to answer one of the most important questions regarding college: What are you going to college for?

-If your answer is to major in a subject that will offer you the quickest and easiest path to a job (which will change as the market evolves), then maybe a pre-professional track at a large university is for you.
+If your answer is to major in a subject that will offer you the quickest and easiest path to a job (which will change as the market evolves), then a pre-professional track at a large university may be for you.
 Large research universities tend to work well for students who know exactly what job they want after graduation.

-Liberal arts degrees are also becoming more desirable as the traditionally more lucrative industries of the hard sciences develop increasing need of individuals from the humanities and liberal arts.
-Whether they studied STEM or not, liberal arts grads are known to go on to large companies like Google or innovative startups.
+Liberal arts degrees are also becoming more desirable as the traditionally more lucrative industries of the hard sciences develop an increasing need for individuals from humanities and liberal arts fields.
+Whether they studied STEM or not, liberal arts grads have been known to go on to large companies like Google or innovative startups.

-The liberal arts tend to be slower in generating immediate returns for students, but will provide strong fuel for the overall arc of their careers.
-You can think of the liberal arts education as something that will prepare you not only for a job, but for a future as a thinker and an individual.
+Liberal arts degrees tend to be slower in generating returns for students, but they provide strong fuel for the overall arc of their careers.
+You can think of the liberal arts education as something that will prepare you not only for a job, but for a future as a thinker and as an individual.

 Short Bio